thegooddocsproject/templates/style-guide/template-style-guide.md

 Welcome to our project!
 This style guide is intended for use by project contributors, not necessarily end-users.
-It provides general guidance to anyone who contributes to the project’s documentation.
+It provides general guidance to anyone who contributes to the project's documentation.

 ## Intended audience and scope